subversive-eu/hugo-subversive/Readme.md

 Hugo-Subversive is a Hugo Theme from France.

 Only for subversive website !
-I tried to make a theme simple to use, to learn and to see !
+I tried to make a theme simple to use, to learn and to read !

-It's a free performance theme for [hugo website](https://gohugo.io/) with SEO
+It's a free, fast, responsive, performance theme for [hugo website](https://gohugo.io/) with SEO.

 [LIVE-DEMO](https://subversive-eu.github.io/hugo-subversive/)

 Check the [exampleSite](https://github.com/subversive-eu/hugo-subversive/tree/exampleSite)

 ---
+/photos/
+---

 ## Bugs

+I don't study/work on website development, and more generally in computer science/data processing.

+Dev issues or css.

 Please report it [here](https://github.com/subversive-eu/hugo-subversive/issues), thx !

-I don't study/work on website development, and more generally in computer science/data processing.

 ---